openmm/openmm/docs-source/usersguide/library/01_introduction.rst

    (primarily the various “custom” force classes), it may be faster to use the OpenCL platform running on the CPU.
 #.
 The CUDA platform can be used with NVIDIA GPUs.
 For using an AMD GPU,
-   use the HIP platform (or the OpenCL platform which is usually slower), for using an Intel GPU, use the OpenCL platform.
+   use the HIP platform (or the OpenCL platform which is usually slower).
+For using an Intel or Apple GPU, use the OpenCL platform.
 #.
 The AMOEBA force field works with all platforms, but the performance
    of the Reference and CPU platforms is usually too slow to be useful.